International Peace Society: Later 19th century

 In 1842, the Peace Society produced 4,000 additional copies of the book published earlier that year War and Peace: the Evils of the First with a Plan for Securing the Last by William Jay for the 1842 Conference of the Friends of Peace.

+In 1843 the Society hosted the first International Peace Congress, attended by over 300 delegates.

 Lewis Appleton organized the International Arbitration and Peace Association (IAPA) in 1880.
 Unlike the Peace Society the IAPA accepted defensive war, was not restricted to Christians and claimed to be international.
 It also allowed women on the executive committee.

 In the spring of 1882, E. M. Southey, the main founder of the Ladies Peace Association, persuaded her group to disaffiliate from the Peace Society and join the IAPA.
 The Quaker Priscilla Hannah Peckover played a central role in organizing a new ladies auxiliary of the Peace Society that was launched on 12 July 1882.
 During the 1880s the Peace Society stagnated.
 Its Ladies' Peace Association was more dynamic, and claimed 9,217 members by the summer of 1885, of which 4,000 belonged to Peckover's Wisbech group.